 - Cut the bread into 1 inch pieces.

-- Place one ripe banana, 2 cups milk, eggs, sugar, cinnamon, vanilla, and salt in a blender.
+- Place two ripe bananas, 2 cups milk, eggs, sugar, cinnamon, vanilla, and salt in a blender.
 Blend on high until combined.

 - Refrigerate for 30 minutes or up to overnight.